briandfoy/parnas_decomposition/README.md

 in all the lines.
 Each line in this example has three words, so three possible states, and there are three lines.
 There should be 27 different line orderings.
-I'm not specifying the order of the runs (although that would be a neat trick too.
+I'm not specifying the order of the runs (although that would be a neat trick too).

 ## Possible constraints